brettstil/django-thumbs/README.md

 * Deletes thumbnails when the image file is deleted
 * Provides easy access to the thumbnails' URLs (similar method as with `ImageField`)

+## Example

+    from django.db import models
+    from thumbs.fields import ImageThumbsField

+    class Person(models.Model):

+        SIZES = (
+            {'code': 'avatar', 'wxh': '125x125', 'resize': 'crop'},
+            {'code': 'm', 'wxh': '640x480', 'resize': 'scale'},
+            {'code': '150', 'wxh': '150x150'},  # 'resize' defaults to 'scale'
+        )
+        photo = ImageThumbsField(upload_to='images', sizes=SIZES)

+The field `photo` has a `sizes` attribute specifying desired sizes for the thumbnails.
+This field works the same way as `ImageField` but it also creates the desired thumbnails when uploading a new file and deletes the thumbnails when deleting the file.

+With `ImageThumbsField` you retrieve the URL for every thumbnail specifying its size code.
+In this example we use `someone.photo.url_avatar`, `someone.photo.url_150` or `someone.photo.url_m` to get the thumbnail URL.

 ## Install

 Install django-thumbs into a virtualenv using pip: